materialsproject/pymatgen/docs/index.rst

    *The code is mightier than the pen.*

-Latest Change Log (v1.7.3)
+Latest Change Log (v1.8.0)
 --------------------------

-1. Beta support for additional properties on Specie (Spin) and Site (magmom, charge).
+1. Support for additional properties on Specie (Spin) and Site (magmom, charge).
-2. Beta Molecule class to support molecules without periodicity.
+2. Molecule class to support molecules without periodicity.
+3. Beta io class for XYZ and GaussianInput.

 .. toctree::
    :maxdepth: 2